Biotechnology, B.S.

 About Biotechnology

-Biotechnologists apply scientific and technical skills to manipulate biological systems for practical applications.
+Biotechnologists apply scientific and technical skills to engineer biological systems for practical applications.
 Types of work may include:

 - Improving agricultural yields and pest resistance through plant biotechnology